 This measure is connected to the RTP of a game which acts as a kind of buoy around which wins and losses fluctuate - for low variance little and high variance by a lot.
 Let us start with explaining RTP.

-RTP is always provided in the games’ rules, and as a rule of thumb it is advisable to stay away from slots with an RTP below 95%, unless it is a jackpot game where the worse odds are compensated for by the enormous prizes, even as the jackpot is rarely included in the RTP measure.
+RTP is always provided in the games’ rules, and as a rule of thumb it is advisable to stay away from slots with an RTP below 95%, unless it is a jackpot game in which the worse odds are compensated for by the enormous prizes - even as the jackpot is rarely included in the RTP measure.

 With video slots, the optimal strategy and decision making elements are taken out of the picture, but remember, this is a theoretical measurement which only holds true over thousands of game rounds.
 In the short run a player might lose £100 or win twice as much, and the closest an individual will get to an accurate RTP is their entire lifetime gambling.